 The Copped Hall Trust are continuously monitoring the ever changing situation with regard to Coronovirus, our principal objective being the safety and well being of all our visitors and volunteers.
 As a result our programme of events may need to change at short notice, including the cancellation of events.

-21 June – Monthly Guided Tour
+16th August - Monthly Guided Tour cancelled

 Due to the situation regarding Coronavirus, it has been reluctantly decided to cancel these events.
 All those that have previously purchased tickets have been contacted.